 They are concerned with their ability to pay rent, to buy groceries, to make sure their kids are raised in a decent neighbourhood.
 They're concerned with putting fuel in their car so they can get to work.

 Our immediate needs revolve around money, and people are so busy earning it that the environment, as serious as it is… is tomorrow’s problem.

 I do believe most people are concerned about the environment… but right up the point it affects their wallet or lifestyle.
 Then they back off.

 Not everyone, but most.

-(Note: I think people's attitudes are changing since this was written 5 years ago.
-Maybe not a lot, or enough... but they are slowly changing.)
+(Note: I think people's attitudes are changing since the original version of this was written 5 years ago.
+Maybe not a lot, definitely not enough… but they are slowly changing.)

 And while there are gradual shifts towards a cleaner, more energy efficient world, you can be certain that tomorrow, the world will still be full of cars, trucks, factories, and waste.

 There is no doubt about it, the challenges facing our environment are real.
 They will bring significant disruption to our way of living.
 It will affect employment, in both positive and negative ways.